 Executive Vice President/Chief Operating Officer/Chief Academic Officer

-Dr. Kristin Stehouwer joined Northwood University in 2009 from Macomb Community College where she served as Executive Director of Research and Planning and Vice Provost for Arts and Sciences.
+She joined Northwood University in 2009 from Macomb Community College where she served concurrently as Executive Director of Research and Planning and Vice Provost for Arts and Sciences.
 Prior to joining Macomb Community College, she served as Director of the Michigan Manufacturing Technology Center and Special Advisor to the President at Northwestern Michigan College.
-She also worked on special assignment to the U.S. Department of Commerce at the National Institute of Standards and Technology and worked in the area of global manufacturing competitiveness, which included a national speaking tour of more than 20 cities.
+She also worked on special assignment to the U.S. Department of Commerce at the National Institute of Standards and Technology and worked in the area of global manufacturing competitiveness, which included a national speaking tour.

-She earned her doctorate from Northwestern University in Political Science and International Relations.
-Her graduate studies included International Law at the University of Strasbourg as a Rotary Foundation Ambassadorial Scholar.
+Stehouwer earned her doctorate from Northwestern University in Political Science and International Relations.
+Her graduate studies include International Law at the University of Strasbourg as a Rotary Foundation Ambassadorial Scholar.
 Her scholarly work has focused on political and economic cooperation.
-She also earned a B.A. and M.A. from Northwestern University.
-She has published numerous articles and made many national presentations.
-She has worked with organizations in the United States, Europe, Asia and Africa and speaks six languages.
-She has taught undergraduate and graduate courses at a number of colleges and universities.
+She also earned her bachelor and master’s degrees from Northwestern University.
+Stehouwer completed postgraduate work at Harvard University’s Institute for Educational Management.

 Vice President of University Advancement and Alumni